List of ambassadors of Canada to France: History of diplomatic relations

-List of ambassadors of Canada to France – the diplomatic mission of Canada to the French Republic is based at the Embassy of Canada in Paris.
-It is the second-oldest Canadian diplomatic post, the oldest being the Canadian High Commission in London.
+Canada's mission to France is the second-oldest Canadian diplomatic post, the oldest being the Canadian High Commission in London.
 Technically, however, Paris is Canada's oldest foreign mission, since the diplomatic posting to London was not considered to be a "foreign" mission because Canada was a member of the British Empire.

 The official residence of the Canadian ambassador is located at 135 rue du Faubourg Saint-Honoré in the 8th arrondissement of Paris.
 The building is known as the Hôtel de Rigny and was purchased by the Canadian government in 1950.